vsglhs2/hrm-over-ws/README.md

 # TODO

+-   use server.transformRequest instead of using mocks and retrieving transform middleware
 -   figure out why direct default import doesn't work when trying to test plugin
 -   fix vite-env.d.ts file (it is not being referenced by ts somehow) - ok
 -   add linter